-The Inspire Fund provides funding for projects that engage the public with dementia and the life-changing research going on into the condition.
-These projects are often collaborative, seeing researchers, communities, creatives and people with dementia come together to develop innovative projects.
+Our Inspire Fund supports projects that engage the public with dementia and the life-changing research going on into the condition.
+These projects are often collaborative, with researchers, communities, creatives, and people with dementia coming together to develop innovative projects.

 - Build knowledge and engage the public with the topic of brain health.